IPv6-mPvD/pvdd/src/README.md

 ## Principles

-Interaction with the pvdid daemon is done via messages sent/received on a socket.
+Interaction with the pvdd daemon is done via messages sent/received on a socket.

 Interacting with the daemon means :